samrickman/evaluate-llm-gender-bias-ltc/README.md

      - [Regard](https://huggingface.co/spaces/evaluate-measurement/regard)
      - [SiEBERT](https://github.com/j-hartmann/siebert)
      - [DistilBERT](https://huggingface.co/lxyuan/distilbert-base-multilingual-cased-sentiments-student)
    - Sentiment metrics are computed and statistical tests are conducted to compare sentiment across different gender-swapped versions to ensure any bias in sentiment does not arise from the metrics.
-We find that that Regard and SiEBERT models do not show gender-based differences.
-However, the DistilBERT-based model does so we do not use it to evaluate the summaries.
+Regard and SiEBERT models do not show gender-based differences.
+However, the DistilBERT-based model does so it is not used to evaluate the summaries.

 5. **Generate summaries**
    - Summaries are generated using various models: